hawkeyesec/scanner-cli/README.md

 #### -e, --exclude  <pattern>: Exclude files that match a specified RegEx pattern
 This paramter (which can be specified multiple times) allows you to specify patterns you wish to be excluded from the scan.
 For example `hawkeye scan -e "^test/"` would exclude all your test files.
 All paths are __relative__ to the `--target`.

-There are some global exclusions in place, and those are "^.git/" and "^node_modules".
+There are some global exclusions in place, and those are "^.git", "^.git-crypt" and "^node_modules".

 ### `hawkeye modules`
 You can view the module status with `hawkeye modules`.
 As previously mentioned you can see that entropy is disabled by default.
 If you want to run it, use the `-m entropy` flag.